Healthcare for visitors to the UK from the EU

 Medically necessary treatment

-If you are visiting the UK from an EU country and you fall ill or have a medical emergency during your temporary stay in England, you can use a valid EHIC issued by your home country to access healthcare.
+If you are visiting the UK from an EU country or Switzerland and you fall ill or have a medical emergency during your temporary stay in England, you can use a valid EHIC issued by your home country to access healthcare.

 The EHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare, being flown back home, or lost or stolen property.